HypestTeam/HypestBot/README.md

     ],
     "password": "the bot password for NickServ",
-    "rules": "url where the rules are located", "server": "the server the bot should go to (e.g. irc.snoonet.org)", "tps": "TPS database file location (must be .json)" }
+    "rules": "url where the rules are located", "server": "the server the bot should go to (e.g. irc.snoonet.org)" }

 ```